top of page

 I find it extremely relevant to put a client's issues into a greater context regarding the current state of our world.
 Many of us blame ourselves without looking at the conditions that surround us.
 Patriarchy, colonialism, and capitalism have caused great damage to the Earth and its beings and have created unhealthy societies that are abound with trauma.

 We also cannot deny that things like racism, sexism, climate change, wealth inequality, polarized politics, lack of community and our increasing reliance on technology and social media have a great impact on our mental and physical health.
 It's no surprise that many of us are regularly feeling depressed, fearful, anxious, traumatized and disconnected.
 I will always help my clients challenge the notion that their value is dependent on how well they fit into a world that is harmful and unhealthy in many ways.
-I have hope because the more we heal ourselves, the more we can heal our world.
+However, I have hope because the more we heal ourselves, the more we can heal our world.

 bottom of page